shannoding/cmu-iff-next/README.md

 ## Issues

-- Next.js doesn't have the ability to change the base path of the public folder.
+- Next.js has limitations on changing the base path of the public folder in our situation.
 For every link to an asset in the public folder, you must append the `basePublicPath` constant to the front.
 This is inconvenient to say the least.
 - Some pages in the site are generated off markdown files and have links public folder assets in them.
 For markdown files, the string `$basePublicPath$` will be replaced with the base public path.
 - See the open projects [on the Github projects page](https://github.com/shannoding/cmu-iff-next/projects/1)
 - In general, the website made it through one somewhat rushed festival season so there are some temporary fixes present.